 The team in Huntsville, led by the city’s economic development specialists and the Huntsville/Madison County Chamber of Commerce, worked around the clock to provide answers to technical questions posed by the automakers’ engineers and manufacturing executives.

 The Tennessee Valley Authority, local utilities and the University of Alabama in Huntsville joined the recruitment team to lend support.

 Building on Success

 It didn’t hurt Alabama’s chances that Toyota already operates an engine plant in Huntsville that has gone through multiple expansions over the past 15 years.
-The facility has over 1,400 employees producing around 700,000 engines per year, and a $288 million expansion will add 450 workers and increase capacity to 900,000 engines annually.
-Workers at the facility have built more than 7 million engines in total.
+The facility has 1,900 employees producing around 700,000 engines per year, and a $222 million expansion announced in 2022 will add a new production line for four-cylinder engines, including a hybrid electric version.

 “Our investment to establish a new vehicle assembly plant with Mazda builds on the very success we have enjoyed in Alabama,” Toyota President Akio Toyoda said at the announcement.